MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 2. Split into training and testing sets. (units 13, 14, 15 from DS03-012)
 3. Remove Flight Class and Cycle columns.
 (NASA indicated these were not meant to be used for predictions)
 4. Create 30-second windows with 10-second overlaps.
-5. Remove all windows that captured data from multiple units. (engines)
+5. Remove all windows that captured data from multiple units.
-6. Remove the Unit column. (this column was needed for the previous step, so it wasn't removed earlier)
+6. Remove the Unit column.
 7. Randomize the training data and split into training and validation sets.
 8. Separate the x features and y labels.
 9. Save each dataset as a compressed h5 file for later use.

 Due to the size of the dataset, memory was regularly freed by deleting variables that were no longer needed after each transformation step.
-If I had not done this my computer would have quickly run out of memory.

 ## Neural Network Models
 <a name="neural-network-models"></a>